Uniswap/sdks/sdks/universal-router-sdk/README.md

 }

 // Send the transaction using your preferred method (e.g., ethers.js, web3.js)
-// const txResponse = await wallet.sendTransaction(tx)
+const txResponse = await wallet.sendTransaction(tx)
-// await txResponse.wait()
+await txResponse.wait()

-console.log('Transaction parameters:', tx)
 ```

-This example demonstrates how to:
-1. Import necessary classes and functions from Uniswap SDKs
-2. Define tokens for the trade
-3. Create a trade object (simplified in this example)
-4. Set up trade options including slippage tolerance and recipient
-5. Generate the calldata and value for the swap
-6. Prepare a transaction object for sending to the Universal Router

-Remember to handle errors, validate inputs, and implement proper transaction sending and confirmation in your actual implementation.
+The code above is provided strictly as an example implementation of using the SDK to build a UniversalRouter swap.

 ## Running this package
 Make sure you are running `node v18`